vzhou842/victorzhou.com/content/posts/2019-08-21-premature-optimization.md

 That's a **45%** decrease in total execution time!

 Unfortunately, **this is nowhere near realistic**.
-Yes, GeoArena does use a lot of `Array` methods, but the actual distribution of execution time looks more like this:
+Yes, GeoArena uses a lot of `Array` methods, but the actual distribution of execution time would look more like this:

 <div class="size-next-img"></div>